-Prior to starting final closure construction activities, a notification of intent to close the landfill will be prepared that will include the certification by a qualified professional engineer for the design of the final cover system as required by 40 CFR §257.102 (d)(3).
-The notification will be complete when it has been placed in the facility's operating record as required by 40 CFR §257.105 (i)(7).
-In addition, the NDDEQ will be notified of an upcoming closure project at least 5 working days prior to initiation of closure activities.
+Prior to starting final closure construction activities, a notification of intent to close the landfill was prepared that included the certification by a qualified professional engineer for the design of the final cover system as required by 40 CFR §257.102 (d)(3)/NDAC 33.1-20-08-07.3.d.(3).
+The notification was completed when it was placed in the facility's operating record as required by 40 CFR §257.105 (i)(7)/NDAC 33.1-20-08-08.1.i(7).
+In addition, MDU notified the NDDEQ of the upcoming closure project at least five working days prior to initiation of closure activities.

-Final closure will commence when it is reasonable to mobilize construction equipment and crews.
-Final cover will be placed as soon as practical, factoring in the timing constraints imposed by late fall, winter and early spring weather conditions.
-Construction of the final cover system will proceed as follows:
+Final closure commenced when it was reasonable to mobilize construction equipment and crews after final receipt of CCR and plant demolition waste.
+Final cover was placed as soon as practical, factoring in the timing constraints imposed by late fall, winter, and early spring weather conditions.
+Construction of the final cover system proceeded as follows:

 - 1. Grade and smooth ash fill subgrade surface as needed; - 2.
-Place, grade and smooth surface buffer soil layer (if buffer layer is needed); - 3.
+Place, grade, and smooth surface buffer soil layer (if buffer layer is needed); - 3.
 Install geomembrane cover and drainage material; - 4.
 Place plant rooting zone soil; - 5.
 Place SPGM topsoil layer; - 6.
 Install permanent stormwater run-off controls (if needed), and; - 7.
-Seed, fertilizer and mulch.
+Seed, fertilizer, and mulch.

-Closure activities will be carried out by a qualified earthwork contractor and geomembrane liner installer.
-Construction plans and specifications will be prepared for each phase of closure to direct the contractor's work.
+Closure activities are being carried out by a qualified earthwork contractor and geomembrane liner installer.
+Construction plans and specifications were prepared for each phase of closure to direct the contractor's work.

-The construction of the various components of the final cover will be tested and documented in accordance with the document titled "Article 5 - Quality Assurance for Construction of Landfill and Surface Impoundment Liners, Caps and Leachate Collection Systems" developed by the NDDEQ and included in the facility's permit.
+Construction of the various components of the final cover will be tested and documented in accordance with the document titled "Article 5 - Quality Assurance for Construction of Landfill and Surface Impoundment Liners, Caps and Leachate Collection Systems" developed by the NDDEQ and included in the facility's permit.
 A closure construction documentation report will be prepared and submitted to the NDDEQ after completion of an incremental closure event.
 The report will contain descriptions of the construction process, record drawings, survey and material test data, pertinent correspondence, and photographs of important aspects of construction.
 The report will be signed by a professional engineer, registered in the state of North Dakota, stating that to the best of their knowledge and according to their records, cover construction has been completed in accordance with the approved plans, specifications, and permit requirements.

-A notification of closure will be prepared within 30 days of completion of closure of the entire landfill.
+A notification of closure will be prepared within 30 days of the completion of closure of the entire landfill.
 The notification will include the certification by a qualified professional engineer verifying that closure has been completed in accordance with the closure plan as required by 40 CFR §257.102 (f)(3).
 The notification will be complete when it has been placed in the facility's operating record as required by 40 CFR §257.105 (i)(8).
 A notation on the deed to the property must be recorded following complete closure of the landfill.
 "The notation on the deed must in perpetuity notify any potential purchaser of the property that: (i) The land has been used as a CCR unit; and (ii) Its use is restricted under the post-closure care requirements as provided by 40 CFR §257.104 (d)(1)(iii)."
 A notification stating that the notation has been recorded will be prepared within 30 days of recording a notation on the deed to the property.
 The notification will be complete when it has been placed in the facility's operating record as required by 40 CFR §257.105 (i)(9).